keval6b/cv/index.md

 ## About

-I am an enthusiastic and hard-working Computer Science student.
-I am passionate about all forms of tech including game development, UI development, cyber security and IoT.
-Being detail-oriented means that my code is reliable and my problem solving skills are well tuned.
-Thanks to my leadership experience in team scenarios, I work well with others even when under pressure due to time constraints.
+An enthusiastic and hard-working Computer Science student.
+Passionate about many fields of Computer Science including Game Development, IoT and Cyber Security.
+Has well tuned problem solving skills and works well with others, even when under pressure.

 ## Contact